 The entire tunnel is being painted - floor to ceiling, both sides, from end to end (that's more than 140 metres!)

-Travelling through it will be like going through the inside of an illustrated novel.
+Travelling through it is becoming like a journey through the inside of an illustrated novel.
 The inner wall is beginning to bear Robert Louis Stevenson's poem "From a Railway Carriage", i.e. the words on the top of each of the three lines, which is being richly illustrated.
 Each line then links to images on the opposite wall (the bottom half of each line), which are scenes that reflect elements of Colinton's history and heritage.
 The two sides will be connected by images flying across the ceiling, where the recently-upgraded lighting shows them to best effect.
 Our lead muralist, Chris Rutterford, is working with professional artists, volunteers and over 450 young people.

 Here's the poem in full:

 And charging along like troops in a battle,

 All through the meadows the horses and cattle:

 All of the sights of the hill and the plain